Acropolis’ midday closure leaves many tourists in the lurch as a heat wave lashes southern Europe

 Red Cross staff handed out bottled water to tourists wilting in long lines hoping to beat the closure and scale the steps up to the gleaming Parthenon temple as temperatures were expected to peak above 40 degrees Celsius (104 Fahrenheit) in the Greek capital.

 Some visitors were frustrated at being left in the lurch because they were unaware of Greek authorities’ last-minute announcement of the Acropolis’ closure at noon.
-One visitor said he was disappointed at losing the chance and that it would be unlikely he would come back any time soon.
+One visitor said he was disappointed as his cruise ship would depart later in the day.

-“I even bought a €50 ticket to skip the line to enter and I couldn’t enter the place,” the man, who didn’t give his name, told The Associated Press.
+“I even bought a €50 ticket to skip the line to enter and I couldn’t enter the place,” Hector from Mexico told The Associated Press.

-Others who beat the closing time like Sylvia from Colombia were elated despite the heat, saying she came prepared.
+Others who beat the closing timewere elated despite the heat, like Sylvia from Colombia, who said she came prepared.

 “We have water, we have some ventilators,” she told the AP.
 “And I think it’s always an amazing experience to be here.”